gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 When the borders of sensors intersect at a T or X junction, the intersection is either exactly on an integer point, or it's exactly halfway between them.
 We'll call these intersections "aligned" or "misaligned" respectively.

 In the "Box", "Flower", and "Splat" cases, the solution lies on an aligned intersection.
-In the "Hallway" case, the intersection is adjacent to a misaligned intersecton.
+In the "Hallway" case, the intersection is adjacent to a misaligned intersection.
 The solution is always either on an aligned intersection or adjacent to a misaligned one.

 Based on this, we can find solutions by following these steps:
 - Enlarge the sensors' ranges by 1.